cmrigney/piprojects/README.md

 * Fix some UI bugs
 * Add more features
 * Fix NullPointerException crash.
 TODO: Still need to add stack trace.
+* Implement limitation on posts so only XX can be listed at once.
+This will require a "Previous XX" or "Next XX" probably in the action bar.
+The Web API already implements part of this using IDs.
+I'll have to finish Web API implementation.
 * More coming